As a brand new citizen of the 'verse, the information here will be essential to getting around and exploring.

 Visit the Spaceport

 Time to navigate the city and take a tram to the spaceport.
-You can find directions from hab to the vehicle retrieval console and hangar elevators at each spaceport for the major landing zones in the following guides:
+You can find directions from hab to the vehicle retrieval console and hangar elevators at each spaceport for three of the major landing zones in the following guides:

 Generally, to leave the planet, follow the in-game signs and markers to find your way to the Spaceport - you'll need to navigate the city and take a tram to reach your destination.